Conductor exponents for families of hyperelliptic curves: and families associated to the signature

 \subsection{Ramification index of the splitting field}

 Recall that, to use Theorem \ref{thm: allcond} to compute conductor exponents of $\Cminus$ and $\Cplus$, we need their cluster pictures together with the action of Galois on the roots.
 In this section, we give the necessary tools for the latter.
-We describe the splitting field of $\gminus$ and $\gplus$, and its ramification index over $\Q_q$.
+We begin by discussing the reducibility of $\gminus$, and then describe its splitting field, and its ramification index over $\Q_q$.
 Moreover, we study the discriminants of certain totally ramified extensions of local fields; this will be essential to compute the wild part of the conductor exponents in Section \ref{sec: Conductors ppr}.

 \begin{defn} We let $\sfL \coloneqq \Q_q(\Rroots)$ be the splitting field of the polynomial $\gminus\in \Q_{q}[x]$. \end{defn}